zhullyb/monyhar/monyhar/CODE_OF_CONDUCT.md

 and reporters will remain confidential unless those individuals instruct us otherwise.

-While all reports will be taken seriously, the Chromium community managers may not act on complaints that they feel are not violations of this code of conduct.
+While all reports will be taken seriously, the Monyhar community managers may not act on complaints that they feel are not violations of this code of conduct.